Page last reviewed and updated on: June 6, 2025.

 Highway 742 (Smith-Dorrien Trail/Spray Lakes Road) will remain open, along with all trails west of the highway.
 Trails along the eastern slopes of the highway will be closed.

-- All trails on the eastern slopes of Highway 742 (Smith-Dorrien Trail/Spray Lakes Road) will be closed June 10 to June 18.
+- All trails on the eastern slopes of Highway 742 (Smith-Dorrien Trail/Spray Lakes Road) will be closed.
+For specific dates, visit the Alberta Parks website.

-For a map of the closed area, visit the RCMP website or the Alberta Parks website.
-For a list of the trail closures and alternative options, click here.
+To help make your visit to Kananaskis easier, we’ve created a blog post with some of the closed day use areas and trails along with alternative recommendations.
 Please note, this list is not comprehensive and changes may be made as new information becomes available.
-Check the Alberta Parks website or contact one of the following resources for more information about trail closures:
+Always check the Alberta Parks website or contact one of the following resources for more information about trail closures:

 Visitor Information Services: